-We will cover one 31 day supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above long-term care transition supply.
+We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply situation.

 3. Emergency Supplies and Level of Care Changes for Current Members